rossta/rossta.github.com/source/blog/2018-12-30-refactoring-to-nested-abstract-components-vuejs-pdf-viewer.html.md

   </ScrollingDocument>
 </template>
 ```
-We can render a different experience in this part of the component hierachy with a just small change while also getting the benefits of the shared behavior.
+We can render a different experience in this part of the component hierachy by changing the component we give to the slot (the `<PDFThumbnail>`) while also getting the benefits of the shared behavior.

 ### Stepping back
 Note the contrast in this approach with mixins.
 It would have been arguably much more straight forward easier to move required props, methods, and hooks into separate mixins for the preview and document panes.
 While we could accomplish the goal of code-sharing, it comes at the cost of implicit dependencies, potential name clashes, and other aspects of mounting complexity we noted earlier.